j2store/userguide/seblod.md

 ### Product Creation in Front end

-1. To show the product in the frontend, follow the procedure, illustrated with the help of images.
+1. To create the product in the frontend, follow the procedure, illustrated with the help of images.
 In the Control Panel menu, go to **Construction** -> **Forms & Content Types**
 ![](show-in-frontend-1.png)

 2. Now, from the resulting screen, choose **Article** as shown below: